I-4-3-2.Clerical Procedures for Incoming Remand Orders — CCPRB

 A. Date Stamp the Remand Order

-The date on which the order is initially received in OAO will be used as the receipt date for entry into Litigation Overview Tracking System (LOTS).
+The date on which the order is initially received in OAO will be used as the receipt date for entry into the Appeals Review Processing System (ARPS).

 B. Review Order for Time Limit or Processing Delay